 Choose materials based on your values

 Of course, materials are not the only issue a brand should be addressing.
-For example, a brand using organic cotton but not addressing greenhouse gas emissions in the supply chain, textile waste or labour rights issues is far from best practice, but using the most sustainable materials is a good base on which to build.
-To learn more about our process for ranking brands and materials, be sure to check out our How We Rate page.
+For example, a brand using organic cotton but not addressing greenhouse gas emissions in the supply chain, textile waste, or labour rights issues is far from best practice, but using lower-impact materials is a good base upon which to build a responsible brand.

 Before we begin, let’s clear up one common misconception.
-For the most part, so-called ‘natural’ fibres are neither natural nor necessarily sustainable.
+Often, so-called “natural” fibres are neither natural nor necessarily more sustainable.
 As we’ll learn below, conventional cotton production is one of the most environmentally harmful agricultural activities around.
-And that’s before we even look at how the cotton is transformed into cloth!
-Be mindful of brands greenwashing by claiming their clothes are “all natural” when that doesn’t necessarily mean they are taking any steps to source fabrics that are made with people, the planet, and animals front of mind.
+And that’s before we even look at how cotton is transformed into cloth.
+Be mindful of brands greenwashing by claiming their clothes are “all natural” when that doesn’t necessarily mean they are taking any steps to source fabrics that are made with people, the planet, and animals in mind.

-This fast-growing crop is having its time in the limelight as an apparently eco-friendly option.
+This fast-growing crop is having its time in the limelight as an apparently lower-impact option.
 While the crop itself is easy to grow, requiring little water and no pesticides, the processes used to turn it into a usable fabric vary on the sustainability front.
-While mechanically-made “bamboo linen” is inherently more sustainable, the resulting fabric is coarse, not suitable for the soft, intimate products for which bamboo is most in demand, and not that widely available.
+While mechanically-made “bamboo linen” is inherently more sustainable, the resulting fabric is coarse, unsuitable for the soft, intimate products for which bamboo is most in demand, and not widely available.

 Most bamboo fabric on the market is grown and processed in China using the viscose process.
-There are two issues that need to be addressed: ensuring the bamboo is grown in a sustainable way, and avoiding the release of harmful chemicals used in production into waterways.
-While in the last few years the Chinese government has cracked down on the more problematic production processes, we remain concerned about the absence of any system of assurance that specific bamboo is grown sustainably and processed using safe or unsafe processes.
-The exception is Monocel®, a bamboo fabric made with the lyocell process, but it appears to be very difficult to source at this stage.
-It is now considered bad practice in the industry to not have robust chemical management and waste treatment, which means bamboo fabric can be likely a safer bet than conventional cotton or polyester.
+Two issues need to be addressed: ensuring the bamboo is grown responsibly and avoiding the release of harmful chemicals used in production into waterways.
+While in the last few years, the Chinese government has cracked down on the more problematic production processes, we remain concerned about the absence of any system of assurance that specific bamboo is grown more sustainably and processed using safe or unsafe processes.
+The exception is Monocel, a bamboo fabric made with the lyocell process, but it appears to be very difficult to source at this stage.
+It is now considered bad practice in the industry not to have robust chemical management and waste treatment, which means bamboo fabric can be likely a safer bet than conventional cotton or polyester.

-Bamboo fabric has a lot of potential as an eco-friendly option.
+Bamboo fabric has a lot of potential as a good option.
 So as long as the brand is transparent about cultivation and processing, it can be a good choice.
-Otherwise, consider TENCEL™ Lyocell which is made using a 99% closed-loop system, meaning chemicals are captured and reused.
+Otherwise, consider TENCEL Lyocell, made using a 99% closed-loop system, meaning chemicals are captured and reused.

-Soft, light, and breathable, cotton is a fibre often associated with quality clothing, and can be found in many wardrobe staples such as jeans and t-shirts.
+Soft, light, and breathable, cotton is a fibre often associated with quality clothing and can be found in many wardrobe staples such as jeans and t-shirts.
 It has the advantage of being entirely biodegradable when not blended with synthetic fibres.
-However, conventional cotton (GMO and otherwise) is an extremely thirsty crop, one that uses 25% of the world’s pesticides, and one that is often associated with child slavery and forced labour.
+However, conventional cotton (GMO and otherwise) is an extremely thirsty crop with the highest market share of insecticides measured by sales and is often associated with child slavery and forced labour.
 The process of turning cotton balls into soft or shiny coloured cloth uses a vast array of chemical processes for treating, dyeing, printing, and finishing.

 Organic cotton addresses many of the problems of conventional cotton.
-It’s grown without the use of pesticides, from seeds which have not been genetically modified.
+It’s grown without the use of pesticides, from seeds that have not been genetically modified.
 Organic farming practices avoid using harmful chemicals while aiming for environmental sustainability and the use of fewer resources.
-Chemical-free agricultural land stays fertile much longer than land which is hampered by the constant use of pesticides, so organic cotton farmers generally have a longer cotton commodity lifespan than otherwise.
-Organic cotton is overall much better than regular cotton for the planet and people, including you!
+Chemical-free agricultural land stays fertile much longer than land hampered by the constant use of pesticides, so organic cotton farmers generally have a longer lifespan than otherwise.
+Organic cotton is overall better than regular cotton for the planet and people, including you.

 Avoid traditionally farmed cotton and opt instead for recycled cotton or organic cotton, specifically with the Global Organic Textile Standard (GOTS) certification.
 Not only is it organic, but the GOTS system certifies a brand’s entire supply chain, following its practices—including the dyeing stage—and addresses a range of labour rights issues to be sure high standards of ethics are being maintained throughout the production process.

 Denim production can have serious social and environmental consequences.
 However, this is not the way it has to be.
-There are sustainable denim brands, both big and small, who are committed to people and the planet.
-The best way to reduce the footprint of your denim purchase is to look for jeans made from certified organic cotton.
-Most brands will proudly promote this on their websites and tags.
+There are more sustainable denim brands, both big and small, that are committed to people and the planet.
+The best way to reduce the footprint of your denim purchase is to look for jeans made from certified organic cotton, which most brands will proudly promote this on their websites and tags.
 You can also opt for pre-loved jeans to further reduce the impact of your denim purchase.

-Hemp, from the cannabis plant, is a type of “bast fibre” which means it’s one of a number of fibres derived from the stems of plants.
-It is a highly sustainable crop that requires little water and no pesticides—however, only organic hemp guarantees that no harsh chemicals are used.
+Hemp, from the cannabis plant, is a type of “bast fibre”, which means it’s one of a number of fibres derived from the stems of plants.
+It is one of the most sustainable crops that requires little water and no pesticides—however, only organic hemp guarantees that no harsh chemicals are used.
 The fabric has various intrinsic advantages such as keeping you warm in winter, cool in summer, and even protecting you from UV rays.
 The fibre produced from pure hemp is similar to linen in texture.

 Hemp is a far better option than similar fabrics like conventional cotton, and organic hemp is top shelf.
 To guarantee sustainability, look for GOTS certified options.

 Linen is one of the most biodegradable and stylish fabrics in fashion history.
-It is strong, naturally moth resistant, and made from flax plant fibres, so when untreated (i.e. not dyed) it is fully biodegradable.
+It is strong, naturally moth resistant, and made from flax plant fibres, so it is fully biodegradable when untreated (ie not dyed).
 Linen can withstand high temperatures, and it absorbs moisture without holding bacteria.
-In fact, it is actually stronger when wet than dry and becomes softer and more pliable the more it is washed.
+In fact, it’s actually stronger when wet than dry and becomes softer and more pliable the more it’s washed.

-Linen is one of the most sustainable options on the market—just be sure to purchase garments in its naturally occurring shades of ivory, ecru, tan, and grey, and especially avoid bright white linen which has to go through an intensive bleaching process.
+Linen is one of the better options on the market—just be sure to purchase garments in its naturally occurring shades of ivory, ecru, tan, and grey, and especially avoid bright white linen, which has to go through an intensive bleaching process.
 Go for organic linen, one of our top ranked materials, to ensure no harmful chemicals were used in production.

 Be sure to choose brands with transparent production processes to make sure you’re making the most ethical choice.
 Rest easy if the brand can assure you that their fabric is made from 100% TENCEL Modal.

-TENCEL™ is actually a brand name used by the Austrian company Lenzing AG.
-Tencel lyocell is a cellulose fibre which is made by dissolving wood pulp, usually from eucalyptus, oak, and birch trees.
+TENCEL is actually a brand name used by the Austrian company Lenzing AG.
+TENCEL Lyocell is a cellulose fibre that is made by dissolving wood pulp, usually from eucalyptus, oak, and birch trees.
 After chemical treatment, the lengths of fibre are spun into yarn and woven into a breathable cloth suitable for activewear.
-Lenzing has built Tencel’s reputation by sourcing its wood and pulp from certified and controlled sources like sustainably managed plantations, and by ensuring Tencel is made in a closed loop system, meaning that the chemical solvent is recycled time and time again to produce new fibres and minimise harmful waste.
-Lenzing Group says the solvent recovery rate is 99% for their lyocell fabric.
-Recently Lenzing has started using their TENCEL™ brand to apply to their modal fabric as well (see Modal above).
+Lenzing has built TENCEL’s reputation by sourcing its wood and pulp from certified and controlled sources like responsibly-managed plantations and ensuring TENCEL is made in a closed loop system, meaning that the chemical solvent is recycled time and time again to produce new fibres and minimise harmful waste.
+Lenzing Group says their lyocell fibre’s solvent recovery rate is 99%.
+Recently Lenzing has started using their TENCEL brand to apply to their modal fibre as well (see Modal above).

-Tencel lyocell is a good replacement for cotton or silk in everything from shirts to underwear.
+TENCEL Lyocell is a good replacement for cotton or silk in everything from shirts to underwear.
 It’s breathable, absorbs moisture, and is soft on the skin.
 It’s also technically biodegradeable and can be recycled.
 While it is pricier than your average workout tank top, something we always try to prioritise at Good On You is quality over quantity.
-Opt for Tencel over viscose and rayon, which are typically less sustainable.
+Opt for TENCEL over viscose and rayon, which are typically less sustainable.

-Viscose and the very similar rayon are both derived from the ‘cellulose’ or wood pulp from fast growing, regenerative trees such as eucalyptus, beech and pine, and sometimes plants such as bamboo, soy, and sugar cane.
+Viscose is both derived from the “cellulose” or wood pulp from fast growing, regenerative trees such as eucalyptus, beech, and pine, and sometimes plants such as bamboo, soy, and sugar cane.
 This cellulose material is dissolved in a chemical solution to produce a pulpy viscous substance, which is then spun into fibres that can then be made into threads.
 Despite being a plant-based fibre, there are two big problems with viscose.
 First, it’s the third most popular clothing material after polyester and cotton, and second, the fast fashion boom means there is as much wood pulp used for viscose manufacture as for creating paper, and so it’s now one of the leading causes of deforestation in places like Indonesia, Canada, and the Amazon.
 What’s more, viscose production leads to untreated waste being dumped into lakes and waterways causing harm to lives and livelihoods.

-Alternatives to viscose include TENCEL Lyocell (closed loop capture of chemicals) and new materials such as ECOVERO™ made using sustainable wood from controlled sources.
+Alternatives to viscose include TENCEL Lyocell (closed loop capture of chemicals).

-If a brand isn’t upfront about the sustainable status of their viscose, give it a miss!
+And if a brand isn’t upfront about the eco status of their viscose, give it a miss.